Vimal2023/PinItUp/README.md

 # About the Project
 ## Stylish --
-Sticky Notes is a modern, interactive web application that allows users to create and manage personal sticky notes with a playful and visually appealing design.
+PinItUp is a modern, interactive web application that allows users to create and manage personal sticky notes with a playful and visually appealing design.
 Built with Next.js, TypeScript, and Tailwind CSS, the app features randomly styled notes with unique fonts, colors, and moods, along with drag-and-drop functionality, local storage persistence, and delightful animations like a loading spinner and floating background elements.
 Users can add, delete, and reorder notes, making it a fun and functional tool for jotting down ideas, affirmations, or reminders.